RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 What's available to me during my placement year?

-This depends on your home location.
-There are various branches of Student Finance across the UK that set their own rules, so not all entitlements are the same.
-Below, we have given the 2024/2025 yearly maintenance loan available for students during their placement year.
+This depends on where you're based in the UK.
+There are different branches of Student Finance across the UK that set their own rules, so not all loans are the same.
+Below, you'll find the 2026-2027 yearly maintenance loan available for students during their placement year.

 If you’re doing your placement year abroad, you should check with student finance directly.